bifravst/bifravst/README.md

   horizontal scaling resources to be used in a production system if needed.
 - _cloud native_: _Bifravst_ samples are designed following the respective cloud
   providers' best practices to reduce development efforts due to abstraction.
+- _being offline is not an exception_: highly mobile IIoT products need to handle unreliable connections gracefully, by implementing mechanisms to retry sending of failed data.
+This also means that the sensor measurements need to be timestamped when they are created, not when they arrive at the cloud.
+- _maximize powersaving_: the firmware samples should highlight power-saving
+  features of the nRF9160 because this is critical for developing very small form-factor devices.

 ### System overview and technical considerations